 Standardized test scores add to our knowledge of your ability, but we don’t make decisions simply on the basis of test scores alone.
-Your secondary school record and standardized test scores (all SAT Tests or ACT Tests and SAT Subject Tests) work together to make up the academic portion of your evaluation.
+Your secondary school record and standardized test scores (all SAT or ACT Tests) work together to make up the academic portion of your evaluation.

 Your non-academic interests, including extracurricular accomplishments, part-time jobs, hobbies and community service also play a very important role in the admission process.
 We also consider leadership, motivation, passion and perseverance, community and volunteer service and other experiences when making admission decisions.

 Our students make Carnegie Mellon an exciting campus.
 The positive qualities and diverse experiences you bring with you will enrich our community.
 By looking at this non-academic information, we develop a sense of your personality, motivation and social responsibility.

 We also consider your Common Application essay and your responses to the Carnegie Mellon Common Application Writing Supplement.
 The Writing Supplement includes three short answer questions:

 Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?